diagrams/diagrams-haddock/README.md

 [diagrams framework](http://projects.haskell.org/diagrams/).
-The code to generate images is embedded directly within the source file itself (and the code can be included in the Haddock output or not, as you wish).  `diagrams-haddock` takes care of generating the images and linking them into the Haddock output.
+The code to generate images is embedded directly within the source file itself (and the code can be included in the Haddock output or not, as you wish).  `diagrams-haddock` takes care of generating SVG images and linking them into the Haddock output.

 ## Installing